aleksdimovski/SPLFunction/README2.txt

 # Installation

-Downloaf and untar the file SPLfunction2.tra.gz
+Download and untar the file SPLfunction2.tar.gz